-- For security reasons, you should make your Web service available by TLS.
-You must use a certificate from a trusted provider, such as Verisign or Thawte.
-For a full list of trusted providers, contact Salesforce. - The IP address that originated the login request is sourceIp.
+- Namespaces, element names, and capitalization must be exact in SOAP requests.
+Wherever possible, generate your server stub from the WSDL file to ensure accuracy. - For security reasons, make your web service available by TLS.
+A certificate from a trusted provider, such as Verisign or Thawte, is required.
+For a list of trusted providers, contact Salesforce. - The IP address that originated the login request is sourcelp.
 Use this information to restrict access based on the user's location.
-Note that the Salesforce feature that validates login IP ranges continues to be in effect for single sign-on users.
-For more information, see Restrict Where and When Users Can Log In to Salesforce. - You may need to map your organization's internal usernames and Salesforce usernames.
-If your organization does not follow a standard mapping, you may be able to extend your user database schema (for example, Active Directory) to include the Salesforce username as an attribute of a user account.
-Your authentication service can then use this attribute to map back to a user account. - We recommend that you do not enable single sign-on for system administrators.
-If your system administrators are single sign-on users and your single sign-on server has an outage, they have no way to log in to Salesforce.
-System administrators should always be able to log in to Salesforce so they can disable single sign-on in the event of a problem. - We recommend that you use a Developer Edition account or a sandbox when developing a single sign-on solution before implementing it in your organization.
-To sign up for a free Developer Edition account, go to developer.salesforce.com. - Make sure to test your implementation with Salesforce clients such as Salesforce for Outlook, Connect for Office, and Connect Offline.
+Also, the Salesforce feature that validates login IP ranges applies to SSO users.
+For more information, see Restrict Where and When Users Can Log In to Salesforce. - You might need to map your org's internal usernames to your Salesforce usernames.
+If your org doesn't follow a standard mapping, try extending your user database schema (for example, Active Directory) to include the Salesforce username as an attribute of a user account.
+Your authentication service can then use this attribute to map back to a user account. - We recommend that you don't enable SSO for Salesforce admins.
+If your Salesforce admins are SSO users and your SSO server has an outage, they have no way to log in to Salesforce.
+Make sure that Salesforceadmins can log in to Salesforce so that they can disable SSO if problems occur. - We recommend that you use a Developer Edition account or a sandbox when developing a SSO solution before implementing it in your org.
+To sign up for a free Developer Edition account, go to developer.salesforce.com. - Make sure to test your implementation with Salesforce clients, such as Salesforce for Outlook, Connect for Office, and Connect Offline.
 For more information, see Single Sign-On for Salesforce clients.

-Federated Authentication using SAML Best Practices
+Federated Authentication Using SAML Best Practices

-Consider the following best practices when implementing federated single sign-on with SAML for your organization.
+Consider these best practices when implementing federated SSO with SAML for your org.